As its title suggests, the hour of music comprised in the Poolplayers' Way Below The Surface

 .
 Juul's verbose playing notwithstanding, the piece features Henriksen's falsetto vocals and instantly-recognizable, almost electric violin-like tone in an opus of electronically-processed effects and tinctures.

 Interspersed between these two longer pieces, the short "A Triple Of Keys" also holds attention.
 The simple themewhich is repeated ad nauseam

 by Delbecq and manipulated "live" by one of his acolytescreates a neat interlude where one finds himself ironically as if landing on the moon, battling weightlessness.

 Despite the repeated listenings needed for this record to reveal itself, one is left wondering what is being said here and what is the story?
 And, maybe more importantly, where is the feeling?
 That said, the Poolplayers do arrive at setting a not-at-all displeasing slow and atmospheric mood to their explorations, and that might be enough to please those willing to partake in this kind of outback adventure.

-Beneath the Undercurrent; A Rumoured Version Of Ourselves; Two Fold; Bob Whites; Time Makes The Tune; A Triple Of Keys; Polylectic; Noded Dismoded; Luz.
+Beneath the Undercurrent; A Rumoured Version of Ourselves; Two Fold; Bob Whites; Time Makes the Tune; A Triple of Keys; Polylectic; Noded Disnoded; Luz.